New Braunfels Enforcement Attorney

-- Contempt of Court: While most judges will not incarcerate people for failure to pay child support, they will not hesitate to assess fines of up to $500 per violation.
-Contempt is extremely effective in regards to custody, visitation, and other non-support violations.
+- Contempt of court: While most judges will not incarcerate people for failure to pay child support, they will not hesitate to assess fines of up to $500 per violation.
+Contempt is extremely effective in regard to custody, visitation, and other nonsupport violations.

 Property Division Enforcement